Important: Google Maps API key requirements

 Google will generate your API key instantly.
 A dialog will appear displaying your new key - this is the string of characters you'll copy into your application.

-But your key is currently unrestricted, which poses a security risk.
-Let's secure it in the next step!
+The key is currently unrestricted, which poses a security risk.
+Secure it in the next step.

 An unrestricted API key can be used by anyone who finds it, potentially racking up charges on your account.
-Let's lock it down to only work on your specific domains.
+Restrict it to your specific domains.

 Click the "Edit API key" button (or find your key in the Credentials list and click the edit icon).
 This opens the API key configuration page.